daveschaefer/checkloc/README.md

 7. *[w]* All locale folders on disk have an entry in ```install.rdf```
 8. No ```<em:locale>``` in ```install.rdf``` is defined more than once
 9. *[w]* All ```<em:locale>``` entries in ```install.rdf``` exist in the list of known Mozilla locale codes

-### Warnings

-The following cases generate warnings, but not errors.

-1. Empty DTD values: ```""``` or ```''```
-Using empty DTD values is valid, and your extension will build and run normally.
-No string will be displayed, however, so this may not be what you want.

 ## Possible future test cases